 A college English teacher would mark us down a full letter grade if she found any misspellings or errors on a paper.
 One misspelled word.
 One letter grade.
 That’s freaking harsh.
 I stressed more about typos and bad commas in her class than any other time in my life.
 Misspellings don’t send me over the deep end when I see them in scripts.
 It’s not my thing.
 I’m more concerned with story and overall flow.
 But I’m incredibly critical when it comes to story and flow.
 And you should be as well.

 So, when my student/friend called his script a ‘reject’ I remembered how hard we are on ourselves and how disappointing it feels when we’re not selected.
 It feels like rejection.
 And to those highly critical people, it is rejection.
 But it needs to be put in check.

 Script competitions, like any other competition, are hard.
-You don’t who you’re up against.
+You don’t know who you’re up against.
 You don’t know what other stories are coming down the pipeline.
 You don’t know how they’re written.
 You don’t know if the people reading your script will get your writing style.
 You don’t know if they’ll like your story.
 You don’t know if they’ll get all bent out of shape over a misspelled word.
 You don’t what other types of stories might get selected and you certainly don’t know what the judges ate for breakfast.